Luizaugusto1962/atualiza2025/Documentos/lembrete.md

     local largura_total
     local llinha

-    # Calcular largura máxima do conteúdo
+    # Calcular largura maxima do conteúdo
     while IFS= read -r llinha; do
         if (( ${#llinha} > largura_max )); then
             largura_max=${#llinha}